TASCAS, RESTAURANTS, CAFES, & BARS

 Taberna da Rua das Flores: This modern, hip little tasca specializing in petiscos is also very close to the CNC.
 The menu here changes every day, but it’s always great.
 Go right when it opens or expect a seriously long wait.
 Rua das Flores, 103 (Chiado). €€

 26 Vegan Food Project: A hip vegan restaurant with an excellent menu including veganised traditional Portuguese dishes.
-Rua Victor Cordon, 26 (Chiado).
+Rua da Horta Seca, 5 (Chiado).
 V €€

 Kaffeehaus Lisboa: Two Austrian friends opened this Vienna-inspired café in Chiado, and it immediately became one of the hottest addresses for a drink and a light meal, especially on Sunday morning brunch.
-Very close to the CNC.
+Very close to the CNC, and a convenient place for small group meet-ups after class.
 Rua Anchieta, 3 (Chiado). €€

 O Farta Brutos: Look for the gold plaque marking José Saramago’s former favorite seat.
 Not the most affordable, but beloved by locals.
 Some outdoor seating.
 Travessa da Espera, 20 (Bairro Alto). €€€